bulletmark/pkglog/README.md

 Arch Linux users can install [pkglog from the AUR](https://aur.archlinux.org/packages/pkglog).
-Python 3.7 or later is required. [`python-packaging`](https://pypi.org/project/packaging/) is required.
-The [`python-rich`](https://pypi.org/project/rich/) package is required if you want colored output (which is the default unless you specify the `-c/--no-color` option).
+Python 3.7 or later is required. [`python-packaging`](https://pypi.org/project/packaging/) is also required.
+You need the [`python-rich`](https://pypi.org/project/rich/) package to get colored output.

 Note [pkglog is on PyPI](https://pypi.org/project/pkglog/) so just ensure that `python3-pip` and `python3-wheel` are installed then type